nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_patient_demographics.md

 ## Patient Demographics Section Content##
-The Patient demographics section contains information about the patient, sub headings should be rendered as such in any html sent.
+The Patient demographics section contains information about the patient, elements should be rendered as sub headings in any html sent.

 <table>
 	<thead>